ncharchenko/Azure-ML-Engineer-Nanodegree-Capstone/README.md

-# Which Role in League of Legends Carries the Hardest?
+# Predicting League of Legends Pro Matches

 League of Legends is a competitive 5v5 esport title and is the largest esport in the world.
 Every year, thousands of professional matches are played around the world.
-Each player takes one of five roles.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.